fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 #### 4.8: Blog list tests, step1

-Use the supertest package for writing a test that makes an HTTP GET request to the <i>/api/blogs</i> url.
+Use the supertest package for writing a test that makes an HTTP GET request to the <i>/api/blogs</i> URL.
 Verify that the blog list application returns the correct amount of blog posts in the JSON format.

 Once the test is finished, refactor the route handler to use the async/await syntax instead of promises.

-Notice that you will have to make similar changes to the code that were made [in the material](/en/part4/testing_the_backend#test-environment), like defining the test environment so that you can write tests that use their own separate database.
+Notice that you will have to make similar changes to the code that were made [in the material](/en/part4/testing_the_backend#test-environment), like defining the test environment so that you can write tests that use separate databases.

 **NB:** When running the tests, you may run into the following warning:

 ![](../../images/4/8a.png)

-The problem is quite likely caused by the Mongoose version 6.x, the problem does not appear when the version 5.x is used.
-Actually [Mongoose documentation](https://mongoosejs.com/docs/jest.html) does not recommend testing Mongoose applications with Jest.
+The problem is quite likely caused by the Mongoose version 6.x, the problem does not appear when version 5.x is used.
+[Mongoose documentation](https://mongoosejs.com/docs/jest.html) does not recommend testing Mongoose applications with Jest.

 One way to get rid of this is to run tests with option <i>--forceExit</i>: